 This team understands that the iconic helmet and some wrist toys are not enough.
 A successful Star Wars story requires a multifaceted leading character and well-rounded supporting cast.

-To that end, a pleasant surprise in The Mandalorian was the introduction of Gina Carano as former Rebellion Shocktrooper Cara Dune.
+To that end, a left-field surprise in The Mandalorian was the introduction of Gina Carano as fierce former Rebellion Shocktrooper Cara Dune.

-This episode reveals that MMA fighter Carano is endearingly soft-spoken and somewhat reserved in an interview context, especially compared to the burbling Pascal, belying her past as one who has “actually punched people… and been punched” for a living.
+This episode reveals that MMA fighter Carano is soft-spoken and somewhat reserved in an interview context, especially compared to the effervescent Pascal, belying her past as one who has “actually punched people… and been punched” for a living.

 Carano is interviewed in the context of Pascal’s stunt doubles, around whom, he says, he shapes his vocal and non-action performance moments.
 Having worked with all three men, she reveals that she views the combination of them together as The Mandalorian.

 She also astutely draws a contrast between her character’s martial spirit and her peaceful homeworld, Alderaan, and says that she learned a great deal from Weathers.

 Another highlight of the episode is creator Jon Favreau’s discussion of Star Wars’ roots in the Western, specifically The Man With No Name.
 He connects Mando’s look with Clint Eastwood’s straight-brimmed hat, flowing poncho, and clipped speech.

 The apogee of the episode is a peek at Pascal voicing Mando’s few lines.
 It provides a fascinating glimpse into the process of creating the character, one which includes rewriting lines on the spot.

 This part of production focuses on Pascal’s vocal performance, but he throws his entire body into the act.
-He cradles a pillow while playing a scene holding Baby Yoda (and is also seen screaming into said pillow– rumor has it that’s how he managed Mando’s rasp.)
+He cradles a pillow while playing a scene holding Baby Yoda (and is also seen screaming into said pillow– rumor has it that’s how he perfected Mando’s signature rasp.)

-During a tense shootout scene, he holds both arms out, Doc Holliday-style, and bows head while intoning, “This is the way.”
+During a tense shootout scene, he holds both arms out, Doc Holliday-style; later, he bows head while intoning, “This is the way.”

 Seeing the humans behind the elaborate costumes, masks, and makeup boosts appreciation for everything this series got right.
-We grow closer not only to what makes Mando tick but the character around him as well.
+We grow closer not only to what makes Mando tick, but the characters around him as well.